The rates of growth in an acylindrically hyperbolic group: Continuity of the growth rate

 \subsection{Separators}

-We review the setting. $X$ is a $\delta$-hyperbolic graph, and $G$ acts on it.
-Without loss of generality, we may assume $\delta\ge1$, and $D\ge 50 \delta$ (Proposition \ref{bound.generators}).
-For each $n$, $S_n$ is a finite generating set of $G$.
+We review the setting. $X$ is a $\delta$-hyperbolic space, and $G$ acts on it.
+We assume $\delta\ge1$.
+For each $n$, $S_n$ is a finite generating set of $G$ such that $S_n^M$ contains a hyperbolic element that is $D$-WPD.
 Using the homomorphism $h_n:L \to G$, we let $L$ act on $X$.
 We first construct separators as elements in $G$ then pull them back to $L$ by $h_n$.